santony760/sotoscribe/SotoScribe Security Analysis.md

 - No persistent background page

 ### Export Controls
-- Only allows PDF exports (processed entirely locally)
+- Only allows HTML exports (processed entirely locally)
-- SharePoint embed option generates code snippets without external dependencies
 - No cloud upload/sync mechanisms
+- Exports are triggered explicitly by the user

 ## Security-First Design Decisions